 - You don’t need to have a declared major, but you must have already completed the introductory physics sequence at your school.

 - Participants must be U.S. citizens or permanent residents in order to be supported by NSF funding.
-Other funding opportunities are also available for this program.
-Students who are not U.S. citizens or permanent residents may be eligible for other funding.

 How to apply

-Your application comprises the following:
+Your application is comprised of the following: